litobro/ip-check/README.md

 WantedBy=multi-user.target
 ```

 I run an nginx instance in a container hosted with the file.
 There are many other ways to deploy this more securely or efficiently.

+You'll want to configure a subdomain with just A records and one with just AAAA records, and one with both.
+This will allow you to test the connectivity of both and provide the option to resolve one or the other.

 ## To-do